ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 Let's jump back to Discover by clicking Discover in the left-hand navigation pane.

+Adjust the time field to show the last 2 hours of data.

 Execute the following query:
 ```esql
 FROM logs-proxy.otel-default